 - Frequency of updates

-- Connecting to Data Feeds
+- Connect to Data Feeds

 - Data Feeds table prefixes